Jagdgruppe I./JG.51 left the front

 Even though the V-1 aircraft was fast and agile, it needed a better engine.
 The BMW 801, more powerful and heavier than the BMW 139, powered the Fw 190V-5 prototype.
 With the much heavier BMW 801, Tank moved the cockpit back to maintain the correct center of gravity.
 This change also reduced the heat in the cockpit and allowed more room up front for weapons.

 With a 1600 horsepower BMW 801C engine powering a three-bladed variable pitch propeller, the Fw 190A-1 made a top speed of 388 MPH.
 The wide-track landing gear folded in toward the fuselage, was extra strong to accommodate future weight growth, and offered good stability on the ground.
-The bubble-style plexiglass canopy offered excellent visibility in all directions; when it proved difficult to jettison, an ejection mechanims was devised.
+The bubble-style plexiglass canopy offered excellent visibility in all directions; when it proved difficult to jettison, an ejection mechanism was devised.
 The Fw 190 was built in a modular fashion, for easy repair and replacement in rough field conditions.

 For weaponry, the Fw 190A-1 carried four rifle-caliber machine guns, two in the cowling and two in the wing roots; all fired through the propeller arc.